-At least one reviewer of dissertation must be a full professor or associate professor, and at least one reviewer must not be member of the academic community of the Faculty.
+- (1) At least one reviewer of dissertation must be a full professor or associate professor, and at least one reviewer must not be member of the academic community of the Faculty. - (2) When appointing the reviewers, the board for the defence of dissertation takes into consideration the reviewer of the working version of the dissertation if a preliminary debate was held.